Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/l/libdap/README.md

 -   The cpeCray version failed to find ICU properly while linking so we had to change LDFLAGS by hand.

+    There was also an issue with the `getpeereid` function that `libtirpc` could not find.
+    That function likely lives in `libbsd` so we may need to add yet a dependency to `libtirpc` if `libdap` fails in use.

 -   Added CppUnit as a dependency as the configure script really was looking for this.